|

 population are profoundly different according to whether that

 element is 1 per cent or 10 per cent.
+The answers

 to the simple and rational question are equally simple and rational: